Safety in sawmilling industry campaign

-Workplace Health and Safety Queensland (WHSQ) will be launching the Safety in sawmilling campaign in March 2018.
-As part of the campaign we will conduct workplace advisory and compliance assessments at Queensland log sawmilling workplaces from March to October 2018.
+Workplace Health and Safety Queensland (WHSQ) conducted a Safety in sawmilling campaign from March - October 2018.
+As part of the campaign, WHSQ provided advisory services conducted and compliance assessments at Queensland log sawmilling workplaces.

-From April 2017 to July 2018, Workplace Health and Safety Queensland will conduct fixed plant assessments at Queensland food processing, metal and fabricated metal manufacturing workplaces.
+From April 2017 to July 2018, Workplace Health and Safety Queensland conducted fixed plant assessments at Queensland food processing, metal and fabricated metal manufacturing workplaces.

 Queensland poultry processing industry and labour hire campaign

 Workplace Health and Safety Queensland (WHSQ), WorkCover Queensland and Industrial Relations (Labour Hire Licensing) conducted compliance assessments in 2018 and 2019 across the Queensland poultry processing industry.
 This included labour hire companies that supply labour to poultry processing workplaces.

 Onsite traffic management campaign

 On-site traffic management (OSTM) is a significant safety issue across all types of industries.
 If OSTM risks are not properly managed, pedestrians may be seriously injured or killed.

 In 2020 Workplace Health and Safety Queensland (WHSQ) conducted an OSTM campaign.
 The campaign focussed on OSTM systems for high risk workplaces where mobile plant (e.g. forklifts, motor vehicles) operates near pedestrians.

 Eye and hand injuries make up the highest non-fatal claim rate in the manufacturing industry.
 The most common are:

 - cuts and lacerations to the hands (13 per cent)